 The Dunwoody Police Department Christmas for Kids (CFK) program began in 2009 with the goal of bringing our community together to collect new and unwrapped toys and gifts for Dunwoody's under-privileged children between the ages of newborn to 15 years old.
 The drive kicks off during the first week of November and runs through the second week of December.
 New unwrapped toys and gifts can be dropped off 24/7 during this time at Dunwoody Police Headquarters as well as I Care Atlanta, Inc. Please note: The Dunwoody PD will continue to collect toys and gifts at Dunwoody Police Headquarters through Christmas Day to distribute to local charitable organizations.

 Once enough toys are collected, officers will work together with I Care Atlanta, Inc. to hold a Christmas celebration at their facility where Elves (along with a toy soldier or two!) arrive to greet deserving kids and their parents.
 It's a festive celebration complete with gifts and activities for the kids as well as snacks for the whole family.
-Registration is open from December 1 - December 14.
-To volunteer, please click here!
+Registration is open from November 20 - December 1.